 Start by contacting your water department to learn if they have tested.
 Testing water for radon is inexpensive and simple to do.
 Water in radon test kits can be found here...

 If you haven't tested your home for radon gas that emanates into the home from the soil below, you should start by testing the air first.
-High levels of radon in water are quite rare.
+High levels of radon in water are quite rare; whereas, radon in your indoor air is much more probable.

 The state of Maine has set a threshold of 4000pCi/L as the level in which you should consider fixing a high water level.
 This level has been adopted in a few other places also, but you may want ask your local health department for their input.